emchin/Hack-School-Notes/Part_2.md

 <img src="https://i.imgflip.com/251r3m.jpg" alt="that's a lot of damage! meme" height=50% width=50%>

-We want to figure out how much damage our pokemon takes if it is attacked!
+We want to simulate damage to our pokemon!

+When a pokemon is damaged, their overall health points go down.

 ```
 damage : function(damage) {